 Dual-Tank Water Softeners

 A dual-tank water softener is a salt-based softener with two resin tanks.
 This style is the best water softener for well water due to its impressive ability to filter heavy minerals.
 These tanks function in the same way as a single-tank salt-based softener, except that when one tank is in the regeneration cycle, the other tank is still providing softened water to the household.

 Dual-tank softeners aren’t necessary for most homes, and due to their size, they can be challenging to install.
 They also carry a higher price tag than the other styles and do need to be recharged.
 However, a dual-tank water softener can handle more water per regeneration cycle and never run out of softened water.

 Magnetic Water Softeners

-What to Consider When Buying a Water Softener
+What to Consider When Choosing the Best Water Softener System

-Before choosing a water softener for your home, take a few minutes to educate yourself on the most important shopping considerations to keep in mind.
+Before choosing a house water softener, take a few minutes to educate yourself on the most important shopping considerations to keep in mind.

 Water hardness or softness is measured using grains per gallon (gpg), where one grain is equal to 0.002 ounces of calcium carbonate dissolved in 1 gallon of water.

 - 0–3 gpg is considered soft water.